I must have heard this often used consolation phrase a thousand times back then.

-Even if your girl/boyfriend came back, (which happens very rarely), there will be a scar and the relationship is seldom as it were before.
-That’s a fact.
+Even if your girl/boyfriend came back, (which happens very rarely), there will be a scar, and the relationship is seldom as it were before.

 The pre-phase is mostly shock and panic.
-It’s very important to know that.
+It's critical to know that.

 2. Panic is a powerful emotion

 Panic doesn't let us see anything else – we are completely caught up in it.